 We launched our first product, APM, a property management solution, in 2008.
 Recognizing that our customers would benefit from additional mission-critical services that they can purchase as needed, we launched our first Value+ service in 2009 by offering website design and hosting services to our property manager customers.
 Our websites give our customers a professional online presence and serve as the hub for our system of engagement.
 In 2010, we commenced the roll out of our electronic payments platform with the introduction of ACH payment processing and, in 2011, we launched resident screening as additional Value+ services.
 In 2012, we introduced our tenant liability insurance program as a further Value+ service.
 Also in 2012, after completing our market validation process, we decided to enter the legal market.
 We expedited our time-to-market by acquiring MyCase, a legal practice and case management solution, and we leveraged our AppFolio Business System, including our experience gained in the property management vertical, to advance our software solution in the legal vertical.
 In 2013, we extended our website design and hosting services to our law firm customers and expanded our electronic payments platform by allowing residents to pay rent by Electronic Cash Payment and credit or debit card.
-In 2014, we launched an additional Value+ service for our property manager customers with our contact center to resolve or route incoming maintenance requests.
-In February 2016, we launched Premium Leads, an additional Value+ service for our property manager customers with our software solutions through new and innovative core functionality and Value+ services, as well as assess opportunities in adjacent markets and new verticals.
+In 2014, we launched an additional Value+ service for our property manager customers.
+Through our disciplined market validation approach and ongoing investment in product development, we continuously update our software solutions through new and innovative core functionality and Value+ services, as well as assess opportunities in adjacent markets and new verticals.